HallaSurvivor/Blog/_posts/2022-01-20-automatic-asymptotics.md

 The latter has nicer documentation, works for more general functions, and gives more detailed asymptotic expansions.
-The downside is that it only works for functions of a single variable, and it's _super_ annoying to use because it doesn't accept symbolic inputs natively.
+The downside is that it only works for functions of a single variable, and it's kind of annoying to use because it doesn't accept symbolic inputs natively.
 You also have to manually provide a list of singularities[^2].